sebGilR/js_library/README.md

 - Two books added by default for the demo.
 - Click "Add new" to add a new book using the provided form.
 - After including the required data, hit "Save".
 - The book is displayed.
-If the page is reloaded previously added data is removed since there is no db or local storage set up.
+If the page is reloaded previously added data is removed since there is no DB or local storage set up.

 ## Potential features

 - Persistent data storage.
-- Organize by categories (bookshelfs).
+- Organize by categories (bookshelves).

 ## Authors